-Construction on the new Creve Coeur Soccer Complex inside Creve Coeur Park began in April 2017 and be completed in early 2018.
-St Louis County has contracted with Paric Corporation for the design-build of this Soccer Complex project to provide 11 new artificial turf fields, parking, field and parking lot lighting, concessions and restrooms and other amenities.
+Construction on the new Creve Coeur Park Soccer Complex started in April 2017 and is expected to be completed in early 2018.
+When completed, the complex will be home to 13 artificial turf fields, two smaller, youth-sized natural grass fields plus concessions, restrooms and lighted parking areas throughout.
 For more information click here.

 McKelvey Trail Project

 Construction has started on the expansion of the McKelvey Trail!
 This project, funded by Great Rivers Greenway in partnership with St. Louis County and the City of Maryland Heights, will provide 1.9 miles of new trail to connect Creve Coeur Park to the McKelvey Woods Trail at Fee Fee Creek.
 The first phase of the McKelvey Woods trail, completed in 2013, started at the Maryland Heights Aqua-port site and ended near Fee Fee Creek.

 Construction is anticipated to be completed in 2018.
 For more information, click here.

 Creve Coeur Water Trail

 13219 Streetcar Drive, Maryland Heights, Missouri 63043